 Our free consultations are consistently rated as the best in the industry.
 To learn more about Fortuna and assess your chances of admission to the GSB and other top programs, request a free consultation.

 Fortuna Admissions Co-Founder & Director, Matt Symonds is a best-selling author and business columnist.
-For a candid assessment of your chances of admission success at a top MBA program, sign up for free consultation.
+For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.
 Matt also co-founded with John A. Byrne and Poets & Quants the CentreCourt MBA Festival, a premium MBA Admissions Event that brings together the top 25 ranked business schools to connect with applicants around the world.